0xcapp3/HYDRA/README.md

 #### U8g2 library

-U8g2 is a monochrome graphics library for embedded devices ... .
+[U8g2](https://github.com/olikraus/u8g2) is a monochrome graphics library for embedded devices for LCDs and OLEDs.
+It contains both drivers and high-level drawing routines.

+The library is originally written for Arduino boards, but it runs just fine on other platforms, as long as the right drivers are available.

 ## Network